EmuDeck/emudeck.github.io/docs/emulators/steamos/xenia.md

 If you get an error message with either `!Status` or `GPU Commands`, you can try one of the below solutions:

+* Update Xenia to the latest version.
+This issue was fixed on December 5th, 2023.
+For more information, see [[https://github.com/xenia-canary/xenia-canary/issues/158](https://github.com/xenia-canary/xenia-canary/issues/158)]([https://github.com/xenia-canary/xenia-canary/issues/158](https://github.com/xenia-canary/xenia-canary/issues/158))
 * Try DX12.
 Recent updates have massively improved compatibility with DX12.
 Currently, EmuDeck sets Vulkan as the default.
 See [How to Swap Between Vulkan and DX12](#how-to-swap-between-vulkan-and-dx12) to learn how to swap between the two
-* Ddowngrade Xenia to a specific version.
-Currently (as of April 26th, 2023), build `e9d1e51_canary_experimental` (released April 2nd, 2023) has the highest compatibility
-    * There is an open issue on the Xenia GitHub tracking this issue: https://github.com/xenia-canary/xenia-canary/issues/158.
-Consider subscribing to the issue to keep up to date with the latest progress
-    * To downgrade to build `e9d1e51_canary_experimental`, read: [How to Swap Out Xenia Builds](#how-to-swap-out-xenia-builds), this section specifically covers downgrading to the `e9d1e51_canary_experimental` build

-However, do keep in mind that neither of the above solutions is guaranteed to fix your issue.
+However, do keep in mind that the above solutions are **not** guaranteed to fix your issue.
 Xenia on Linux, through Proton, is still in a highly experimental state.
 Many games do not work.
 Xbox Live Arcade Games currently have the highest compatibility.

 ***